Miracle of the cruse of oil

+Contemporary accounts of the revolt, including 1 Maccabees, 2 Maccabees, and writings by Josephus, do not mention the miracle of the oil, attributing the eight-day holiday instead to the military victory and the rededication of the Temple.
+The story is also absent in the Jerusalem Talmud.

 Historical background

 During the period of the Second Temple (~516 BCE – 70 CE), in around 200 BCE, Antiochus III, the Seleucid king of Syria, took control over the kingdom of Judea.
 He allowed the Jews living in Judea autonomous rule for some time, but then his son Antiochus IV replaced him.
 Trying to unify his kingdom, Antiochus IV prohibited Jews from practicing Judaism and commanded them to worship Greek gods.
 Many Jews went along with these demands and were known as Hellenized Jews.
 Tensions rose and in 168 BCE Antiochus IV invaded Jerusalem, killing thousands, and erected an altar to Zeus in the temple.
 Along with a statue of Zeus, the sacrifice of pigs (a normal practice in ancient Greek worship) began to take place in the temple.

-This resulted in civil war between ruling Hellenized factions that had been installed by Antiocus IV, and traditionalists.
+This resulted in civil war between ruling Hellenized factions that had been installed by Antiochus IV and traditionalists.
 The rebels were led by the priest Matityahu of Modiin, known as the Maccabees.
 After two years of guerrilla warfare, the rebels were able to overthrow Seleucid rule.